inclement/inclem.net/content/kivycrashcourse/1-making_a_simple_app.rst

 quickly introducing a couple more widgets in a way that adds some significantly more interesting behaviour and interaction to the app.

-To do this I'll use a `Scatter` widget.
+To do this I'll use a :code:`Scatter` widget.
 This can be moved, resized and rotated by interactions (either mouse or touch) or manually in the code, and in the process takes care of propagating these changes to any child widgets so that you can easily apply these transformations